John-macdonald1/twitter-giveaway-bot/README.md

 This is a bot which automatically comments, likes, follows, and retweets giveaways to automically earn you cash or in game rewards.

-To buy the code dm me on reddit u/yokogd
+To buy the code dm me on discord patrick.9736

 # Features
 * Comment